MicrosoftDocs/Hololens/hololens/hololens-insider.md

     - Workaround: Select another Settings page and then re-select the Calibration page.
 - If your HoloLens 2 goes to sleep while running display color calibration, it will later resume into the mixed reality home and your display brightness level will still be dimmed.
 - You may need to try pressing the brightness buttons on the left side of your device up/down a few times before they work as expected.
+- Localization is not complete for all markets

 ### Default app picker